clizzin/missionbit/getting-started-with-git/README.md

 11) Time to resolve conflicts! git noticed that you have a different version of the index.html and README.md files saved in your local repo.
 That's okay!
 This is what git is all about.
 To fix this:

-    a) Open up the files that have conflicts.
+    a) In Brackets, open up the files that have conflicts.
 Inside each file, you will see two versions of the code: one that looks like yours, and the other looks like your teammates. git put these two versions here for you so you can decide what to keep and what to get rid of.

     b) Decide with your teammate what lines to keep and what lines to delete.
 Save the file when you're done editing.
 Don't forget to delete the lines that have a bunch of these `>>>>>>>>>>` `<<<<<<<<<<`.